 Linebacker Habishira.
 Mostly out of blackmail, but even after being released by Hiruma so they can practice, they still help Deimon out a lot.

 Marco.
 All he wanted to do was win the Christmas Bowl for his girlfriend, Maria, and show her the rising sun after the victory, but lost sight when Maria disproved of using Gaou as a weapon.

 In Freezing, the third years may be major, major jerks who were obsessed with beating the crap out of the main character for unjustified reasons, but they're still soldiers trained to save humanity from Eldritch Abominations.
 During the Academy Siege, they were in the front lines covering for everybody else.

+Kyou Sohma from Fruits Basket.
+Despite being a jerk to everyone, he develops great affection for Tohru, whom he eventually falls in love with..
 He hates Yuki, but he does seem concerned when the latter collapses because on an asthma attack.
 Also, he clearly cares for Kagura despite her Tsundere/Yandere tendencies towards him.

-Naoki Shinjyo started out as a Jerkass when he lashes out at his team's mechanics and has gets angry over his poor driving skills despite being The Ace, but once Miki Jounouchi blames him for having no respect towards mechanics and he proves himself as a true racer, he begins to show more of his softer side.
+Naoki Shinjyo started out as a Jerkass when he lashes out at his team's mechanics and gets angry over his poor driving skills despite being The Ace, but once Miki Jounouchi blames him for having no respect towards mechanics and he proves himself as a true racer, he begins to show more of his softer side.

 Karl Lichter von Randoll also started out as a arrogant racer when he puts down other racers, saying that he's better than anyone, but after the race with Hayato in the Spanish race that ended in his defeat, he slowly softens up and begins to have a sense of chivalry.